 In January 2018 a new GP contract was agreed by the Scottish GP Committee and the Scottish Government.
-This paves the way for a new approach to primary care across Scotland, and in general this is to be welcomed.
+It paved the way for a new approach to primary care across Scotland, seeking to broaden the expertise within the primary care team.

 This page has been set up to explain our concerns in more detail, highlight key resources, and explain how rural GPs and our communities can engage in the process of convincing our Government that they must #RememberRural when rolling out changes to healthcare provision – and indeed other policies affecting rural public services.